Viktor Spiridonov: Post mortem

 The tomb of Victor Spiridonov was for many years considered lost.
 In early 2012, members of the NP "Nekropolists Association Non-Commercial Partnership " found the grave of Spiridonov in poor condition.
 In the summer of 2012 it was decided to bring the grave in order and to erect a monument.
 The grand opening of the monument took place on 20 December 2012.

 In December 2020, a memorial created by the founders of Sambo martial art Viktor Spiridonov, Vasili Oshchepkov and Anatoly Kharlampiev was erected at Luzhniki Olympic Complex.

+Legacy

+In the 2023 biographical feature film Legends of Sambo, Spiridonov was portrayed by Dmitry Pavlenko.